Splendours of India

 Trident Agra (4-star), ITC Mughal (4-star) or Jaypee Palace (4-star)

 It’ll be an early start this morning as we take the Shatabdi Express train from Agra to Jhansi followed by a road transfer to Khajuraho.

 Radisson Hotel (4-star) or The Lalit (4-star), Khajuraho

 Khajuraho - Varanasi

-Today we visit the Chandela Dynasty temples which, set in a beautiful park, spectacularly rise in many peaks and spirals, intricately carved and designed with statues and friezes, some of which are renowned erotic carvings.
-We then transfer to the airport for our scheduled flight to Varanasi.
-On arrival we are transferred to the Radisson Hotel (4T), our base for the next two nights.
-You are at leisure this afternoon.
+Today we’ll visit the Chandela Dynasty temples.
+Set in a beautiful park, they rise spectacularly in peaks and spirals, and are intricately carved and designed with statues and friezes.
+We then transfer to the airport for our flight to Varanasi, where you’ll have the afternoon free to explore.

 Varanasi - Delhi